Your money-making expert. Financial journalist, TV and radio personality.

-If you are serious you want to make money selling vintage Ladybird books, it’s important to remember that prices will to depend on two main factors – which series they are from (some are much more popular than others) and how rare they are.
-There is a page on The Wee Web that shows which series are particularly rare.
+If you are serious you want to make money selling vintage Ladybird books, it’s important to remember that prices will to depend on three main factors – which series they are from (some are much more popular than others), how rare they are and the condition of the book.

-Cinderella, a really well-loved title, was changing hands a few years ago for £5 a copy.
-Now they’re £55 each and if you have one of the really rare copies that had a dust jacket it’s more like £250.
+Cinderella, the 606d series – is a much-loved title and was changing hands a few years ago for £5 a copy.
+Now they’re going for around £55 each and if you have one of the really rare copies that had a dust jacket it’s more like £250.

 Generally speaking the older your book is, the more it’s likely to fetch you as you set off to make money selling vintage Ladybird books.
 It can be difficult identifying this on some Ladybird books as they have a tally system and each tally number corresponds to a different year.
 This tally chart also tells you how many books have been published by Ladybird.
 If your book has a tally number, check below to see when it was printed.

 1963 – 100